 All other Departments have suites of rooms where most of the lessons in the Department are taught.
-All rooms have a computer, screen and projector and some have interactive whiteboards.
+All rooms have full ICT facilities.

 In addition to the ICT rooms which are used by other subjects where possible, there are rooms in English and DT with enough computers for a class group, a bookable ICT room located in Main School, and computers and laptops available in the Learning Resources Centre.

 We aim to have normal teaching group sizes of the following, significantly reducing in the all-important Sixth Form years.

 Years 7, 8, and 9 - 20 to 24 girls

 Years 10 and 11 - 15 to 24 girls